Slack alternatives: why should you consider them and what are the best ones?

-Currently considered as one of the most solid Slack alternatives, this team collaboration software is attractive to many companies.
+Currently considered as one of the best open source Slack alternatives, this team collaboration software is attractive to many companies.
 Founded in 2015, this tool began as a Live Chat tool built on Meteor, quickly turning into an all-in-one communication hub for all kinds of enterprises.
 The review platform Capterra named Rocket.Chat one of the Top 5 Most Popular Live Chat Softwares and Top 20 Most Popular Remote Work Software.

-With this large number of developers checking and working on the code all the time, security is another key feature of Rocket.Chat, which offers end-to-end encryption and has on its client list, several U.S. banks and federal organizations such as the U.S Navy.
-This video illustrates very well the multiple uses of the platform:
+With this large number of developers checking and working on the code all the time, security is another key feature of Rocket.Chat, which offers end-to-end encryption and has several U.S. banks and federal organizations such as the U.S Navy on its client list.

 Rocket.Chat has great native integrations for services such as GitHub, AWS, Atlassian, Zapier and many others.
 In case you’re migrating from Slack, they make the data importing very easy and even have a quick tutorial that will help you out.

-The hub allows native video conferencing, so you don't need to move through screens or install third-part apps.
+The hub also allows secure video conferencing in partnership with Pexip, so you don't need to move through screens or install third-part apps.
 Team collaboration is very practical and easy in this platform as everything can be organized in channels, threads, group chats and direct messages.

 For those who want to boost sales, this Slack alternative has also great omnichannel features to improve customer experience.
 Thanks to its complete toolset, you can support agents and managers with smart data that will help you understand better how well your team is performing.

-Available in Linux, Windows, MacOS, Android and iOS, Mattermost is a team collaboration tool that differentiates itself mainly in terms of data protection.
+Available in Linux, Windows, MacOS, Android and iOS, this chat app is a team collaboration tool that differentiates itself mainly in terms of data protection.
 As they state in their manifesto, the developers created this platform to distance themselves from SaaS chat apps.